beego/beedoc/en-US/mvc/controller/router.md

 	/controller/simple.json
 	/controller/simple.xml

-Then you can get the extension name of the url by accessing `this.Ctx.Input.Param(":ext")`.
+The extension name of the url can be reached by accessing `this.Ctx.Input.Param(":ext")`.

 ## Annotations
-Beego version 1.3 introduced support for annotation routers.
-You don't need to register all the routers inside `router.go`.
-You only need to `Include` the controller.
+Not all routers need to be registered inside `router.go`.
+Only the controller needs to be registered using `Include`.
 For example:

 ```
 // CMS API